zephraph/notes/Projects/procedure.md

 If we stopped here this would be enough to pass to a library like [babel's code-frame](https://www.npmjs.com/package/@babel/code-frame) in order to render the first error shown above.
 Helpful, but we'd like to have more.

-To improve the error message future we need to parse the sourcecode of the match operation in such a way that it returns a datastructure that we can use `statement` and `statementIdnex` on in order to find the `line` and `column` of the actual thing that failed.
+To improve the error message future we need to parse the source code of the match operation in such a way that it returns a data structure that we can use `statement` and `statementIdnex` on in order to find the `line` and `column` of the actual thing that failed.

 #### Parsing the match operation